 The risk of the child losing mum or dad as their parents but instead spending more time with a coach/consultant who looks like their mum/dad.
 This creates an unhealthy sport/life balance and kids just want their parents to be parents.

 Dropping out risk

 The risk of dropping out is huge.
 If sport loses its fun and a young athlete is under scrutiny all the time about their performance then the drop out risk becomes sky high.
 This article about dropping out and “The ride home” is a good one explaining how parents can impact the longevity of their child playing sport.

 So the best way parents can help their kids is by actually not helping them too much.
-Another example would be with an academic problem such as a maths equation.
-Most people would agree that to do the maths problem for your child would not be helpful to them but if they start to understand the problem themselves then they can problem solve better for the future.
+Another example would be with an academic problem such as a math equation.
+Most people would agree that to do the math problem for your child would not be helpful to them but if they start to understand the problem themselves then they can problem solve better for the future.

 I think it is great to have parents interested in their child’s sport.
 Some of the traits of a great parent (from a tennis coach perspective) are:

 - Enthusiasm and enjoyment watching their child’s tennis.

 - Playing tennis themselves (kids love seeing their parents play with other adults).